spotify/snakebite/README.rst

 The client uses protobuf for communicating with the NameNode and comes in the form of a library and a command line interface.
 Currently, the snakebite client only supports actions that only involve the Namenode.

-Snakebite client uses python-protobuf 2.3, since that's what is available at Spotify.
+Snakebite requires python-protobuf 2.4.1 or higher.

 Snakebite has been tested against Cloudera CDH4.1.3 (hadoop 2.0.0)